txt/se16/syllabus.md

 experience in this class.
 Once you reach three unexcused absences, each additional absence will reduce your attendance grade by 10%.

+#### Attendance in Week1

+Regarding attendance in week one, material will be presented n the first week  that is important for the course, assignments, and exams.
+Groups will be formed for project(s).
+It will be each student's
+ responsibility to make up any missed lecture material or sort out group membership after your return, and you should not expect the instructor or TAs to offer any make up or other supplemental material for the days that you miss.

+### Expected Workload

+ Students must be
+prepared to dedicate AT LEAST 5-8 working hours a week to this class (excluding the time spent in the classroom).
+Laboratory instruction is not included in this subject.

+Sometimes, the lecturer/tutor will require you to attend a review session during their consultation time.
+There, students may be asked to review code, concepts, or comment on the structure of the course.
+Those sessions are mandatory and failure to attend will result in marks being deducted.

 ### Academic Integrity